-City of Columbus Notice to CWA Local 4502 Summary of Investigation

-Employee: Division: Classification: Department:

-Date management acqu

-Date Investigation was completed:

-Alleged incident:

-ppointing Authority intends to end the on with no further action.
+City of Columbus Notice to CWA Local 4502 Summary of Investigation Employee: Division: Classification: Department: Date management acqu knowledge: uired Date Investigation was completed: Alleged incident: The A being taken with regards to this incident: ppointing Authority intends to end the on with no further action.
 Counseling, which may be oral or written and is not considered disciplinary action.

-Issuance of an Oral Reprimand

-Issuance of an Written Reprimand

-The Appointing Authority intends to bring disciplinary charges against this employee.

-Management Designee Title Date

-Distribution: Copy: CWA Local 4502 Original: Investigative Pa ickage
+Issuance of an Oral Reprimand Issuance of an Written Reprimand The Appointing Authority intends to bring disciplinary charges against this employee.
+Management Designee Title Date Distribution: Copy: CWA Local 4502 Original: Investigative Pa ackage

 City of Columbus Disciplinary Reprimand Form For Use With CWA Local 4502

 Oral Reprimand Written Reprimand

 Employee: Classification:

 Division: Department:

 Violation of Central Work Rule #

 Violation of Dept./Division Policies (if applicable):

 On (date of occurrence), this employee engaged in conduct which violated the above listed rules and/or policies.
 The following is a brief explanation of the violation:

 Appointing Authority or Designee Date

-On this date,, I issued and rev with the named employee. viewed the contents o of this document
+On this date,, I issued and reviewed the contents of this document with the named employee.

 Supervisor Signature Date

 Employee Signature Date

 Distribution: Original to Human Resources L Copies to Employee and Union Jnit;